 4.5.5.
 Interpolation of the fuel consumption for individual vehicles

 4.5.5.1.
-Individual charge-sustaining fuel consumption for OVC-HEVs and NOVC-HEVs, NOVC-FCHVs and OVC-FCHVs
+Individual charge-sustaining fuel consumption and fuel efficiency for OVC-HEVs and NOVC-HEVs, NOVC-FCHVs and OVC-FCHVs

 The charge-sustaining fuel consumption for an individual vehicle shall be calculated using the following equation: